Kęstutis Nakas: Professorship

-Nakas is currently Associate Professor of Theatre at The Theatre Conservatory of Chicago College of Performing Arts at Roosevelt University in Chicago.
+Nakas is currently associate professor of theatre at The Theatre Conservatory of Chicago College of Performing Arts at Roosevelt University in Chicago.

 Family

-He is married to the actress Audra Budrys and have one son together.
+He is married to the actress Audra Budrys and they have one child together.

 Kęstutis has two siblings, a brother, Al, and one younger sister, Ruta.

 Acting

 As an actor, Nakas briefly appeared in the soap opera All My Children.